larsiusprime/polymod/docs/docs/scripting.markdown

 ### Retrieving multiple variables from a script

 Utilizing the `script_variables` value which is passed to the function, you can retrieve any variables from the local context.
-This allows you to calcualte multiple values with one script.
+This allows you to calculate multiple values with one script.

 User script: